balefrost/balefrost.github.io/expression_splicing.md

 # Expression Splicing in C\# #

-A couple of years ago, I was working on C# project where we needed to manipulate C# expression trees at runtime.
+A couple of years ago, I was working on a C# project where we needed to manipulate C# expression trees at runtime.
 It's hard to do this by hand, but having played around with quasiquotes in Scala, I was inspired and wrote a tiny library to make this easier in C#.
 Recently, [a Reddit user was describing a similar need](https://www.reddit.com/r/AskProgramming/comments/8di1tw/does_anyone_like_programmatically_manipulating_c/), so I promised to dust off my code and write a blog post.

 Though the Reddit user already knows what they're doing, to write this for a broader audience, I'll explain things from the beginning.
 Even if you have no idea what I'm talking about so far, you should be able to follow along.